Tours > Road Cycling > Best of the West

 Distance: 54 miles (88km).

-Day Four: Selkirk Mountains, Sandon and Fish Lake
+Day Four: Selkirk Mountains, Bear and Fish Lake and 17 mile descent to Kaslo

 After a good night's sleep, it's on to the bikes again.
 Departing Slocan Lake we cycle through the Selkirk Mountains on a historic rail bed.
-Half way up the pass, we take a side trip up to the ghost town of Sandon once the wealthiest silver mining community on the continent.
-After lunch we continue up to Fish Lake where we go for a refreshing swim.
-Spectacular views of the lake and Valhalla Provincial Park will be the highlight before we enjoy a phantastic descent back to New Denver for another delicious dinner at Sweet Dreams.
+After lunch at Fish Lake you may go for a refreshing swim.
+Spectacular views of the lake and Valhalla Provincial Park will be the highlight before we enjoy a an amazing 17 mile descent to the beautiful town of Kaslo on Kootenay Lake.
+Cap off the day with a soak at Ainsworth hot springs and caves.

 Distance: 31 miles (50 km).